-The effect of using this feature is that committed demand on a lower priority project may be satisfied before demand for the same resource on a higher priority project.
+The effect of using this feature is that committed (i.e. "allocate first") demand on a lower priority project will be satisfied before uncommitted demand for the same resource on a higher priority project.
 Committed assignments that exceed the capacity of the resource are highlighted the same as any other assignment.

-Note: The committed state has no effect on allocation calculation until the Allocate Committed First option is set in the Options->Optimization menu.
+Note: The committed state has no effect on allocation calculation until the Allocate Committed First option is set in via the Optimization button.